tryffel/virtualpaper/Readme.md

 4. Upload documents on web page, let server index them and search for some documents.

 # Development
+See official docs for more info on how to get started.

 Start frontend in development mode:
 ```make run-frontend```